zero-to-prod/service-models/README.md

 ## Usage

-Create a DTO by passing an associative array to the `make()` method of your model.
+Create a DTO by passing an associative array to the `make()` method of your model that has the `ServiceModel` trait.

 ```php
 $order = Order::make([